 The maximum structure footprint, height, and yard regulations for a detached accessory dwelling unit are listed in Table 19.910.1.E.4.b.
-Structures that exceed any of the maximums associated with an Type I ADU review require Type II review.
+Structures that exceed any of the maximums associated with a Type I Type B ADU review require Type II review.
 Structures are not allowed to exceed any of the maximums associated with a Type II review without approval of a variance per Section 19.911.